michaelszymczak/jekyll-sandbox/app/_posts/2017-01-31-rediscovering-tdd-preface.md

 It's like the last position in a race - can be only better.
 As some say - try to be the most stupid person in a room, or something similar.
 Well, as long as you try to catch up of course.
 So I tried.
 Obviously, I had never worked with such amount of legacy code before.
 By legacy I mean easy to break, hard to develop.
 Especially for a rookie.
 At some point it started occurring to me that even if I had been as careful as possible, I wouldn't have been able to prove that I had not broken anything.
-It was partially because I was't clear what was the expected behaviour before I started changing the code.
+It was partially because I was't clear what the previous expected behaviour was and how to find an answer for that question.
 </p>

 <p>